Mathcore: Early development (1990–1995)

 In the 1990s, the hardcore punk scene started to embrace extreme metal openly and also was highly ideologized, with most of the popular bands being part of subcultures, religions or political groups.
 Some mathcore bands started inspired by straight edge and Hare Krishna groups, including Converge, Coalesce and Botch.
-On the other hand, the more unorthodox bands that substantially influenced mathcore remained in the underground.

 Two bands usually credited as mathcore forerunners are mid-westerners Dazzling Killmen and Craw, who at the time were considered part of the "noisier" branch of math rock.
 Their debut albums were released in 1992 and 1993 respectively.
 They were characterized by a "metallic post-hardcore" sound but with constant time signature changes and vocals with an "animalistic sound of a man losing his mind".
 Three out of four members of Dazzling Killmen knew each other from jazz school, while Craw had a classical percussionist and a jazz bassist.
 Both were joined by saxophonists on some performances.

 In 1989, New Jersey band Rorschach was formed within the youth crew hardcore scene but soon developed a more complex and dissonant metallic hardcore style.
 They were influenced by hardcore punk bands such as Die Kreuzen and Black Flag, as well as thrash metal bands Voivod and Slayer.
-After their disbandment in 1993, their guitarist Keith Huckins joined Deadguy in 1994 and played on their sole studio album, 1995's Fixation on a Co-Worker.
+After their disbandment in 1993, their guitarist Keith Huckins joined Deadguy in 1994 and played on their first studio album, 1995's Fixation on a Co-Worker.
 The discordant sound of both bands had a profound impact on the first mathcore bands.

 At this period, several pioneering mathcore bands began to form: Botch from Washington in 1993; Coalesce from Missouri, Cable from Connecticut and Knut from Switzerland in 1994; Cave In from Massachusetts and Drowningman from Vermont in 1995.
 In 1990, Massachusetts band Converge was formed but they started writing and playing what they consider "relevant" music in 1994.
 Referring to the burgeoning mathcore scene, The Dillinger Escape Plan's founder and guitarist Ben Weinman said:

 The [hardcore punk] scene I was in initially was really pretty close-minded... was really revolved around causes: veganism, Christianity, Krishna, straight edge, all that stuff was a huge part of all the bands that were playing ... it became just kind of this clique and this popularity contest.
 [They] weren't concerned with music, they weren't great musicians, they weren't pushing themselves, they were writing music that just sounded like the bands from before but without that passion and innovation. ...
 And it was great to see bands like [Dazzling Killmen and Deadguy] who were just music and just killing it, and had so many different influences, were underground, but still musically-driven. ...
 And I was like: "That's what I want to do!"